-For the student majoring in engineering or science, this course is designed to present the fundamentals of chemistry and demonstrate their application through lecture and problem solving.
+Thislecture course is designed to present the fundamentals of chemistry and demonstrate their application through lecture and problem solving.
 Topics include: measurements, atomic theory, chemical reactions, equations, stoichiometry, solutions and solution stoichiometry, gases and their properties, quantum theory, the periodic table, bonding theories, oxidation-reduction reaction, an introduction to thermo chemistry.
 Students without prior chemistry courses are urged to take CHEM 1151 and CLAB 1151 prior to enrolling in CHEM 1211.
 Prerequisite: MATH 1113 or passing score on the Math Placement Examination (MPE).
-Corequisite: CLAB 1211
+Corequisite: CLAB 1211.
+This course fulfills the requirements for students majoring in Chemistry.